-An early dismissal must be pre-arranged through the Main Office.
-A written note is required from the Parent/Guardian.
+An early dismissal must be pre-arranged through the Attendance Office.
+A a written note is required from the Parent/Guardian.
 Students are still subject to the attendance policy.
 Parent/Guardian notes serve to release the student and do not excuse their absence.